EarthObservationSimulator/instrupy/docs/package_overview.rst

 Package Overview
 ********************

-InstruPy is a python package to calculate observation data metrics for a given instrument and associated access events.
+InstruPy is a python package to calculate (satellite) observation data metrics for a given instrument and associated access events.

 .. figure:: instrupy_block_diagram.png
     :scale: 75 %